RohamAjorloo/RohamAjorloo/README.md

 ### Fun Fact 🎉

-I believe data science is not just about numbers but also about stories.
+Data science is not just about numbers; it’s about stories.
 Let’s turn data into narratives that inspire action!